-There’s certainly more to the Sunshine State than theme parks and traffic.
+Florida has a reputation for bustling theme parks and packed beaches.
+But with over 65,000 square miles of landmass, there’s certainly more to the Sunshine State than theme parks, bathing suits, and traffic.
 Florida also offers fantastic opportunities to get outside and explore nature.
 Whether you’re looking to relax your tired bones on the hot sands of the coast or you want to see what kind of wildlife lurks deep underground, Florida has you covered.

-Whether you live in Jacksonville or you are in Florida for vacation, it’s always great to get out of town and it’s even better to take in some nature!
+Whether you live in Jacksonville or you are in northern Florida on vacation, it’s always great to get out of town and take in some nature!
 Kayak through ancient waterways, explore what life was like in times past, and fill your belly with shrimp.
 These quick getaways from Jacksonville aren’t too far outside of the city, but you’ll feel like you’re in another world.

 Drive time from Jacksonville: 45 minutes